makerdao/mips/MIP84/MIP84.md

 ### MIP84c8: Modify the Dss-kiln parameters

 This component enables a Subproposal Process to modify the Dss-kiln parameters as defined in MIP84c7.

+#### Subproposal Parameters and Template

+The parameters for MIP84c8 subproposals are:

+- **Minimum Feedback Period**: 4 weeks.
+- **Minimum Frozen Period**: 1 week.
+- **Governance Cycle**: Monthly.

+Facilitators with relevant mandates may propose weekly polls to amend the Dss-kiln parameters when they deem necessary.

 MIP84c8 subproposals must use the template located at [MIP84c8-Subproposal-Template.md](https://github.com/makerdao/mips/blob/master/MIP84/MIP84c8-Subproposal-Template.md).